 “The aggregate behavior of a model where the only friction … is the absence of insurance markets for idiosyncratic risk is almost identical to that of a representative-agent model … for other issues and other setups, the representative-agent model is not robust Though we do not claim generality, we suspect that the addition of other frictions is key here.
 As an illustration we add a certain form of credit-market constraints to the setup with missing insurance markets.
 We show here that for asset pricing—in particular, the determination of the risk-free interest rate—it can make a big difference whether one uses a representative-agent model or not.”

 Anecdotal evidence I’ve been collecting suggests even more fluctuating assessments were offered in 90s and 2000s graduate macro courses, ranging from “these models are the future of macro” to “these models are useless as they don’t improve on representative agent models.”
 If so, why this variance?
 Tractability issues – authors had to invent new computation algorithms as they brought new types of heterogeneity in these models?
 Confirmation bias – retaining only papers that emphasized similarities between the two types of models?
-Ideology –rejecting of heterogeneous agent models because they opened the door to active risk offsetting policies?
+Ideology –rejection of heterogeneous agent models because they opened the door to active risk offsetting policies?